2 For Texas!

 Get a 2% cash back* rebate when you buy a newly constructed townhouse or single family home almost anywhere in Texas.
 That's $6,000 on a typical $300,000 home.
 Use that money to lower the cost basis of your home, offset moving expenses, buy new furniture, get the security system you want, and more.

 What's the catch?
 You must follow the steps in our new home buyer's guide to ensure your Texas new home rebate.
-Don't worry, it's very easy and we're here to answer any questions.
+Don't worry, it's very easy.

 The Texas Rebate 2-Step